Bathroom Wall Panels β Frequently Asked Questions

 Our PVC bathroom wall panels are designed to keep their colour and finish for many years.
 They all have enhanced UV protection as standard.

-Prolonged exposure to very strong direct sunlight or the use of harsh chemicals can shorten the life of any surface, so we always recommend gentle cleaning and normal indoor conditions.
+Prolonged exposure to very strong direct sunlight or harsh chemicals can shorten the life of any decorative surface, so gentle cleaning and normal indoor conditions are always recommended.